 I usually prefer to make my own smoothies, but these suckers were on mega clearance at the grocery store.
 Plus, I’m a big fan of easy right now, and you don’t get much easier than premade smoothies.

 Back when I was dealing with anxiety and panic attacks immediately postpartum, Craig did some research about natural anxiety remedies and found some folks had success with oat straw tea.
 It seems to be working for me.
-Although, It’s entirely possible that it was just coincidence and my hormones began to regulate the soon after I started drinking it, but it doesn’t hurt to have a glass everyday just in case.
+Although it’s entirely possible that it was just coincidence and my hormones began to regulate the soon after I started drinking it, it doesn’t hurt to have a glass everyday just in case.

 3:30pm: Leftover spinach ravioli topped with olive oil and Parm.
 Plus a side salad and another Mason jar of water.